Armatorix/GoPress/README.md

 - [x] usage domain (for inner-links and CORS)
 - [ ] GoPress domain (for analytic links generation) [or drop it and leave this job for GA?]
 - [x] postgres connection uri

+## Open questions:
+- [ ] Maybe use config in DB and make a admin panel to make it dynamically loadable